Peugeot E-2008 SUV review

 Nudge the gear lever into ‘B’ mode and regenerative braking kicks in, slowing the car when you come off the accelerator pedal and putting charge back into the battery.
 We found the regenerative braking tech on the E-2008 to provide only a weak braking effect compared to rivals, so it won’t appeal to you if you’re used to EVs with one-pedal driving or more sophisticated regen configuration settings, where you hardly have to use the brake pedal at all.

 The latest E-2008 isn’t the most enjoyable car of its type to drive: it feels stable enough in corners, but there’s an oddly weighted, unnatural feel to the steering.
 The ride is firmer than we’d like, too, although it still feels more composed than rivals such as the Hyundai Kona.

 Interior & comfort

 There’s a much more upmarket feel to the latest 2008.
 Soft-touch materials cover more of the interior, and the physical buttons on the centre console are styled to look like piano keys.
-They feel like they could easily be from a more expensive car, while contrast stitching is offered and gives the interior a lift.
-Above them is a touchscreen available in two sizes; cheaper models make do with a seven-inch screen while higher-spec cars get a sleek HD 10-inch unit.
-Top models also get an exclusive grey suede-like seat upholstery option.
+They feel like they could easily be from a more expensive car, though we’d like it if more of these physical keys could be used for the climate controls. while contrast stitching is offered and gives the interior a lift.
+Above them sits a sleek high-definition 10-inch screen that’s now standard.